NinoFVal/HTML-CSS-Project/README.md

 #### Blog and Vlog posting

-- A page used by the Yoga teacher to share thier thought and post videos of techniques.
+- A page used by the Yoga teacher to share their thought and post videos of techniques.

 ## Testing